hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/TFLITE-2023/README.md

 # Issue the tFlite github by Google does not transfer to all Arduino's easily

-Google tFlite githuyb is at  https://github.com/tensorflow/tflite-micro
+Google tFlite github is at  https://github.com/tensorflow/tflite-micro